Ling01234/Linear-Regression-Estimator/ideas.md

 3. Compare to Python's implementation (sklearn) the accuracy of our implementation

 # TODO:

-1. write a function to present the summary table nicely in latex
+1. run models
-2. confidence interval for predictions (univariate case)
+2. write report